thomasesmith/wifi-arduino-thermostat/README.md

         {"status": "success", "threshold_temp": 69.00}

 ## TODO
+This could stand to be improved in the following ways:
+* The API isn't actually RESTful.
+There shouldn't be any verbs in the endpoints (i.e. 'up', 'down', 'off', 'on'), and I'm not yet taking advantage of the appropriate HTTP methods.
+So that should will eventually be adjusted.
-* Add an easier way to switch between using fahrenheit or celsius units of measurement.
+* I'd like to add an easier way to switch between using fahrenheit or celsius units of temperature measurement.
-* Should some of these endpoints actually be `PUT`s in order for this to be truly RESTful?
-I'll look in to that.

 ## Contact
 You can tweet me at [@thomasesmith](http://twitter.com/thomasesmith) if you find any bugs or want me to address something.